Proposta de tesi | Investigadors/es | Grup de recerca |

 Deep-learning algorithms

-In recent years, end-to-end learning algorithms have revolutionized many areas of research, such as computer vision [1], natural language processing [2], gaming [3], robotics, etc. Deep-learning techniques have achieved the highest levels of success in many of these tasks, given their astonishing capability to model both the features/filters and the classification rule.
+In recent years, end-to-end learning algorithms have revolutionised many areas of research, such as computer vision [1], natural language processing [2], gaming [3], robotics, etc. Deep Learning techniques have achieved the highest levels of success in many of these tasks, given their astonishing capability to model both the features/filters and the classification rule.

 [1] A. Krizhevsky, I. Sutskever, and G. E. Hinton.
 Imagenet classification with deep convolutional neural networks.
 In Advances in Neural Information Processing Systems, 2012.